terrainthesky-hub/terrainthesky-hub.github.io/_posts/2020-03-04-Steam-Games.md

 But what are people spending their time playing?
 I subset the data into different genres, including a f2p (free to play) category because although f2p games like dota 2 and fortnite are very different games, they share the fact they have a game loop that keeps you coming back to play more.
 Many f2p games share a similar philosophy about having the player return to the game and never really beating it.

-I found the means and standard deviations of each of the category subsets I made.
+I found the means and standard deviations of each of the category subsets I made based on hours played.
 There were some interesting results!
 <html>
 {% include game_meanstd.html %}
  </html>